cardano-foundation/CIPs/CIP-0120/README.md

 To create an ordered list,
 add line items with numbers followed by one period and then one space.
-Each line item is separated by a new line.
+Each line item is separated by an empty line.
-The numbers MUST be in numerical order, but the list should start with the number one.
+The numbers MUST be in numerical order, but the list SHOULD start with the number one.

 Ordered lists MUST NOT have indented items.
 Ordered lists MUST NOT include headings.

 ```md
 1. This is the first item in my ordered list

 2. this is the second item in my list

 3. the third item
 ```